Purcell Trench company

 Here in the West, hiking country is frequently chilly in the morning and it is best to wildlife watch until the sun is up and then cook.
 Whole grain, natural, cooked cereals with dried or freshly picked fruit, chopped nuts, and a mug of good tea will keep you going.
 Verlin Krueger, the great long distance solo canoe traveler, insisted pancakes were real adventure food.
 Packaged mixes are OK, but it is easy to make your own of whole grain flour.
 I like to carry a few eggs anyway.
 I also carry real maple syrup, and organic molasses for buckwheat cakes.
 I carry more syrup and heavy moisture items if traveling by canoe and less if traveling by bike or foot.

 I enjoy baking bread on the trail.
-You can use a pan (I like Pam Banks' fry/baking pan www.frybake.com) or bake right on a mesh grill or flat rock.
+You can use a pan (I like Pam Banks' fry/baking pan www.frybake.com) or bake right on a Streamside grill or flat rock.

 Dinners are a larger challenge.
 I like to take frozen meat for the second day of a trip.
 Broiled chops or steak with grilled vegetables is great trail food.
 An occasional trout, grouse or rabbit is superb.
 For thousands of generations people were hunters and gatherers.
-Hunting, fishing and gathering puts some off, I know, but someone killed or gathered the food you eat at home.
 Make sure you follow state, provincial or other applicable rules before hunting or gathering.
 Using local foods will make you feel more at home and a part of nature.

 There are times when you camp late, weather is bad and you just want some calories.
 Always take time to eat prior to bed, especially if weather is cold.
 I take along at least one instant-cook meal and spare ready-to-eat foods for those occasions.
 I make some of my own, such as jerky and pemmican.
 I always take nuts, dried fruit, cheese, and candy.